-CBD (cannabidiol) is a non-intoxicating cannabinoid present in both hemp and marijuana.
+CBD (cannabidiol) is a non-psychoactive cannabinoid present in both hemp and marijuana.
 Both of these plants are a part of the cannabis family; looking at them after the buds have been cut, you wouldn’t be able to tell the difference.
-Both look the same, smell the same, and taste similar.
-There are only two ways to tell, either smoke it or conduct a series of scientifically demanding procedures.
-I know I’d be scrambling for a light.
-CBD and Delta-9 THC can be found in the same place, marijuana.
+Both look and smell virtually the same.
+CBD and Delta 9 THC can be found in the same place: marijuana.
 However, the CBD you see on the market is generally derived from the hemp plant.

 What is CBD?